-An air gap is part of the necessary plumbing required when installing a dishwasher.
-In fact, local plumbing code typically requires a properly installed air gap for every dishwasher.
-But what is a dishwasher air gap and why is it so important?
+A dishwasher air gap is part of the necessary plumbing required when installing a dishwasher.
+Local plumbing code typically requires an air gap to ensure sewage backup does not contaminate your dishwasher.
+But what is a dishwasher air gap, and why is it so important?

-What is a dishwasher air gap?
+What is a Dishwasher Air Gap?

-The dishwasher air gap is very important because it prevents sewage from flowing back into the dishwasher.
+The dishwasher air gap is critical because it prevents sewage from flowing back into the dishwasher.
 If your sewage line backs up, the water will drain up through the air gap into your sink rather than back into your dishwasher.
 Air gaps for dishwashers are the most effective anti-backflow devices and should not be substituted with another method.

-Can I Use a Different Anti-backflow Devices?
+Can I Use Different Anti-Backflow Devices?

 If you’re installing a new dishwasher or received a warning from an inspector that an air gap is required on your current dishwasher, your best bet is to contact a plumber or appliance technician to install the air gap.